-The following KUMA configuration changes can be performed.
+The KUMA configuration can be modified in the following ways.

 To expand an all-in-one installation to a distributed installation: